Alexander Nasmyth: Biography

 Nasmyth was born in Edinburgh on 9 September 1758.
 He studied at the Royal High School and the Trustees' Academy and was apprenticed to a coachbuilder.
 Aged sixteen, he was taken to London by portrait painter Allan Ramsay where he worked on subordinate parts of Ramsay's works.
 Nasmyth returned to Edinburgh in 1778, where he worked as a portrait painter.
 Offered a loan by Patrick Miller of Dalswinton, Nasmyth left in 1782 for Italy, where he remained two years furthering his studies.
 In Italy he devoted most of his attention to landscape painting, and is recorded as having copied a work by Claude Lorrain.

 Nasmyth returned to Scotland where for the next few years he continued his career as a portraitist.
 He painted some works in the style of Ramsay, but most were conversation pieces with outdoor settings.
 His portrait of Robert Burns, who became a close friend, is now in the Scottish National Gallery.
 Eventually, Nasmyth's strong Liberal opinions offended many of his aristocratic patrons in a politically charged Edinburgh, leading to a falling off in commissions for portraits, and in 1792 he completely abandoned the genre, turning instead to landscape painting.
 He also began painting scenery for theatres, an activity he continued for the next thirty years, and in 1796 painted a panorama.
+He painted most of the canvases for the 1820 production of The Heart of Mid-Lothian; or, The Lily of St. Leonards at the Theatre Royal, Edinburgh.
+A scene sketch for the theatre's 1822 production of The Bride of Lammermoor is held by the National Galleries of Scotland.